cmcneile/pollution_uk/README.md

 The scripts are:

 *  preprocess.py  -  converts the data to latitude and longitude. input file mapno22023.csv from the government site.
 Creates the file data.csv.
-The  osgb library converts the coordinate system.
+The  osgb library converts the coordinate system (https://github.com/thruston/grid-banger).
 *  create_plot.py -  creates the map from the data.csv.
 It was created using Gemini.
 The underlying library is folium https://python-visualization.github.io/folium/latest/